skeeto/elisp-finalize/README.md

 registered with this package will have a specified finalizer function run *immediately* after that object is garbage collected.

+The API has one function: `finalize-register`.
+It accepts an object, a finalizer, and a token to be passed to the finalizer.
+The object being finalized will be unavailable to the finalizer.

 This package works by taking advantage of weak references and `post-gc-hook`.